Conwyn Mansel-Jones: Later career

 He remained in the army in recruiting until he retired due to his wounds in 1910.
-He was called to the bar at Lincoln's Inn but returned to the colours in 1914.
-He served throughout the European War and was six times mentioned in Despatches.
+He was called to the bar at Lincoln's Inn, but returned to the colours in 1914, serving in staff positions.
+He became a temporary lieutenant-colonel in December 1915, and a brevet lieutenant-colonel in June 1917.
+He was awarded the Distinguished Service Order in June 1915, received the French Legion of Honour, was made a Companion of the Order of St Michael and St George in 1918 and was six times mentioned in Despatches.